Image

 Washington Medicare Advantage Plans

-Washington Medicare Beneficiaries have access to 133 Medicare Advantage (MA) plans, but pricing and availability varies by county.
+There are 126 Washington Medicare Advantage plans, but pricing and availability varies by county.
 For example, King County has 51 MA plans with monthly premiums ranging from $0 to $296.
 Spokane County has 41 MA plans with premiums ranging from $0 to $99.
 If you want to explore the plans available in your county, give us a call at (888) 604-0055!
 We’re happy to help you compare Washington Medicare Advantage plans.

 Medicare Advantage plans are popular among Medicare beneficiaries because they offer a bundled approach to Medicare, combining Part A, Part B, and usually Part D benefits.
 They also generally offer additional health-related benefits, like fitness perks, dental and vision coverage, transportation support, and telehealth.
 Most Washington Medicare Advantage plans offer these additional benefits at a low (or no) additional cost.
 While you’re still responsible for your Part B premium (which is commonly misunderstood), more coverage without a significant added cost sounds nice.
 So, what’s the catch?